The Grand Teton's Upper Exum Climbing Route

 Climbers by the water hose

 A small section of a garden hose allows you to collect drinking water near the SE corner of the saddle.
 It sits in a drainage at the toe of the Middle Teton's rocky north-facing slope.
-The hose is SE of a metal sign that reminds you to stay off the vegetation.
-And the hose is just south of a seepage area in a very shallow drainage.
+The hose is just south of a large seepage area.
+It's also about 50 feet southeast of the Lower Saddle's metal sign....

-There is a 'rest stop' on the western aspect of the saddle that provides a non-functioning fenced toilet area which is used for privacy.
+There's a 'rest stop' on the western aspect of the saddle that provides a non-functioning fenced toilet area which is used for privacy.
 It's just west of the two summer huts used by Exum Mtn Guides and the park rangers.
-Again, you are required to pack human waste off the saddle using wag bags.
-Do not piss on the eastern side of the saddle and contaminate the water sources.
+Again, you're required to pack human waste off the saddle using wag bags.
+Do not piss anywhere near water sources, drainages to water sources, or near camping spots.

 The Lower Saddle's rest stop "toilet"